lakridserne/db-miniproject-2-nosql/README.md

 the data, so we could get a better overview for what each database is best suited for after reviewing our results

 ## Problem statement
-its interesting to analyze twitter followers.
-For this reason we desidef to import the data into our databases.
-We selected the two databases and want to compairer to each other.
+It's interesting to analyze twitter followers and by that being able to make statistics on certain things regarding those followers.
+At the same time, we wanted to better understand Neo4J and MongoDB.
+For this reason we desided to import the data into our databases.
+We selected the two databases and want to compare them to each other.

 ## Motivation

- We want to research and experiment the difference bewtween mongodb and Neo4j in reagads to scalability, perfomence and compare the two databases features.
+ We want to research and experiment the difference bewtween MongoDB and Neo4J in reagads to scalability, performance and compare the two databases features.
-Our first thoughs is to do research on how to use on of the following operations by inserting data into the to the two databases.
-Then based on the speed on two databases we want to compairer the time.
-Antoher thought is to do rerearsh on grafe and see to see if its possible to create a grafe on mongodb which we are not sure about if its possible.
-We allredy know it is possiible to create it with Neo4j.
+Our first thought was to do research on how to use one of the following operations by inserting data into the to the two databases.
+Then we want to comparer the speed of the two databases.

-Last it would be intressting to use som big-data so we can better see the difference bewteen each database and get overview on how it effects our two databases.
+It would be intressting to use som big-data so we can better see the difference bewteen each database and get overview on how it effects our two databases.

 ## Activity
 // desciption of file